 Copy-editing is more than mastering the technicalities and following the ‘rules’.
-This class teaches critical skills for planning and carrying out an edit, drawing on demanding texts of different types to explore issues of structure, clarity and consistent treatment.
+This class teaches critical skills for planning and carrying out an edit, drawing on demanding texts to explore issues of structure, clarity and consistent treatment.

 Editing a book: the challenges and pitfalls.
 In an open discussion we consider the demands and difficulties we all experience in tackling a large-scale edit.

 How to begin: overview, planning and work order.
 Despite the temptation to ‘get started’, you will be in control of the edit only if you survey the material first, uncover its shortcomings and decide how to set about working through the text systematically.

 The argument: structure and features.
 At the highest level, the coherent delivery of the author’s ideas depends on structural elements such as headings, boxes, lists, quotations and other recurring features.
 We consider both the editorial and design issues posed by these features.

 The content: resolving discrepancy.
 The detection of real or apparent contradictions in factual content is a key responsibility of the copy-editor.
 This calls for good long-term memory and deep reading on your part, to make sure that the text ‘adds up’.

 The writing: clarity and economy.
 There’s a fine line between reworking text because ‘I think it sounds better like this’ and usefully tackling verbose or confusing writing.
 We try to define the ‘right’ level of intervention and investigate how to clarify the text without alienating the author.

 Presentation: editorial style.
 Decision-making in the area of editorial style is a nuanced skill rather than a mechanical process.
 The approach to issues such as hyphenation, capitalisation and punctuation should be rational and well integrated.
 The forms of words should never obtrude.